-Parameter Shortcut Description -username -u Specifies the the name of the user account to which the role is being removed. -role -r The user name of the role being removed from the user.
-The available roles, in descending order of capability are admin, operator and monitor.
+Parameter Shortcut Description -username -u Specifies the name of the user account from which the role is being removed. -role -r The role name of the role being removed from the user.
+The available roles, in descending order of capability are admin, operator and monitor, and the special role audit.